 I’ve been working as a copyeditor and proofreader since 2001.
-Over the last 19 years, I have edited a wide variety of documents ranging from website copy and sales pages to PhD theses and books.
+Over the last 21 years, I have edited a wide variety of documents ranging from website copy and sales pages to PhD theses and books.
 My recent work includes editing Abbie Broad’s Does It Really Need to Be This Hard?, Vie Portland’s La Vie Est Belle, and The Cambridge Companion to Sherlock Holmes.

 I’m a member of the Chartered Institute of Editing and Proofreading (CIEP), and as such I work to their high standards.
 If you’ve spent much time looking for an editor or proofreader, you’ll know that we’re not always consistent in how we use these terms.